-So re-establish the intestinal microbes if you want to have a happy tum and desire to live a life without medication; and having constantly to consult doctors.
+So re-establish the intestinal microbes if you want to have a happy tum and have the desire to live a long life without medication; and having constantly to consult doctors.

 Getting our probiotics from a supplement which is unlikely to contain more than half a dozen species actually reduces this broad spectrum of friendly bugs.

 Common foods that are rich in these microorganisms are, for example, kefir, sauerkraut and kimchi; maas and to a lesser extent unpasteurised yoghurt too.
 Home brewers will be enjoying tipples rich in these living creatures.

 Prebiotics are the food that the intestinal flora feed on.
 It is in the main the fibre from our food that is not digested and absorbed in the small intestine.

 The fibrous portion of whole grains, legumes and fruit, for example, make up what scientists call prebiotics; vegetables, nuts and seeds too.

 Specific examples might be the pectin in an apple, the beta-glucan in oats and the lignans in bran.
 Both the total weight and the diversity of these plant fibres are vastly important to our overall wellness.

 Net-carbs is what remains after this indigestible fibre is subtracted from the total starch.
 Refined foods have almost none; that is why we bake our own artisanal bread.
 Can caring for our bodies ever be too much trouble?